Every business needs the same thing: to be seen.

 Now that we've gotten to know Google, let's talk about improving your local ranking.

 How to Improve Local Ranking in 5 Steps

 Local SEO isn't complicated.
 If you're willing to put in the work and follow the five steps below, you will improve the local ranking of your company's website.
 Let's take a look.

 This profile can make or break your local SEO strategy.
 Here's how:

 - Create Your Profile: If you don't have a Google My Business profile yet, you can create one for free here.
 Google will walk you through the entire process.

 - Enter Complete Data: The more data you can add to your profile, the better.
 Start with key information like your full business name, business category, exact address, phone number, web address, and hours of operation.

-- Add Quality Photos: Google My Business Profiles with high-quality photos get 35% more clicks than those who don't.
-So add as many eye-catching images as you can.
+- Add Quality Photos: Google My Business Profiles with high-quality photos get 35% more clicks than those that don't.
+So, add as many eye-catching images as you can.